imyashkale/portfolio/docs/index.md

 **<a href="https://www.relanto.ai" target="_blank">Relanto Global Pvt Ltd</a>** - Bengaluru, India (Aug 2023 to Present)

+!!! danger "Professional Transition"
+    As part of a strategic organizational restructuring, my employment with SRS Business Solutions Pvt Ltd. was officially transferred to Relanto Global Pvt Ltd., effective from 1st August 2023.
+This transfer, aligned with the company's focus on innovation and business value-driven solutions, occurred without any interruption in service.

 At Relanto, a service-based company, I am deployed as a client-facing developer at Cisco.
 From the Cisco location, I am actively involved in two major projects: the development of the Badging-Service for the [Cisco U Platform](https://u.cisco.com){:target="_blank"} and the [Cisco LearningSpace](https://learningspace.cisco.com){:target="_blank"} project.

 **Observability Enhancement in Microservices for Cisco U Platform:**